pbradshawusc/NavGrid/README.md

 Usage
 =====

+> There are two ways to implement the NavGrid, via Composition and Inheritance.
+Both ways are outlined below, and both are included in order to allow you to use NavGrid in your accustomed style.
+Personally, I recommend the Inheritance model as it allows you to expand on the functionality directly and override functions if you wish to alter their effect rather than simply augment it.
+However, the composition method is much safer from accidentally breaking any base functionality of the NavGrid itself.

+#### Composition
+Simply instantiate a `NGNavigationController` within your active view controller and add the NGNavigationController's view to your view controller's view.
+You can then use your NavGrid as outlined below

+#### Inheritance
-Subclass NGNavigationController with your own custom class to use as the base controller for you class.
+Subclass `NGNavigationController` with your own custom class to use as the base controller for you class.
 Be sure to override `viewDidLoad()` **(calling super.viewDidLoad())** to add at least 1 initial view controller to the grid at index 0,0 (top left).
 Note that adding view controllers will work at any time and in any location, but an error of type `NGGridError.ViewControllerAlreadyExists` is thrown if a view controller already exists in that grid location.

+#### Usage Beyond Initialization
 To access a controller at a specific location, you can use `ngncGetNGViewControllerForLocation(x,y)`, which will return the view controller at grid position x, y if one exists, or throw an error of type `NGGridError.ViewControllerDoesNotExist` if one does not. *Note that x refers to the x index of the view controller in the grid which is the position within a row.
 Y refers to the y index of the view controller in the grid which is the row that the view controller belongs to.
 In addition, these grid indices do not change with swiping (either aligned or disaligned) so it is possible for index (0,0) to be directly above (4,1) when the rows are disaligned.*

 Additionally, you must subclass NGViewController with your own custom class and override the following four methods **(not calling super.METHODNAME)**: